 Factors that Influence Recovery Chances

-Besides the severity of the injury, there are three main factors that doctors look at to predict brain damage recovery chances:
+Other factors doctors may look at to predict brain damage recovery chances include:

 - Duration of coma.
 The less time a patient is in a coma after brain injury, the better their chances of a good recovery.

 - Post-traumatic amnesia.
 When the person emerges from a coma, they go through a period of amnesia and confusion.
 Sometimes this period only lasts a few hours, but typically it lasts days or even weeks.
 The shorter the amnesia lasts, the better the prognosis.

 - Age.
 In general, TBI patients over the age of 60 or under the age of two have the most limited chances of recovery.

 - Pupil reactivity.
 More reactive pupils (i.e., if they constrict when exposed to light) are associated with greater functional recovery.